On Rota-Baxter and Nijenhuis anti-flexible algebras: Introduction and Preliminaries

-\end{defi} \begin{rmk} By considering the Definition~\ref{Def1}, we have: \begin{enumerate} \item It follows from Eq.~\eqref{eq:pre-anti-flexible1} and Eq.~\eqref{eq:pre-anti-flexible2} that the bilinear product $\ast: A\rightarrow A$ defined by $x\ast y= x\succ y+x\prec y$ turns $(A, \ast)$ into an anti-flexible algebra. \item By vanishing the both side of the equal sign in Eq.~\eqref{eq:pre-anti-flexible1} and Eq.~\eqref{eq:pre-anti-flexible2}, the pre-anti-flexible algebra $(A, \prec, \succ)$ turns into a dendriform algebra which is introduced by Loday in \cite{Loday}.
-Clearly, pre-anti-flexible algebras can be viewed as a generalization of dendriform algebras. \end{enumerate} \end{rmk} Furthermore, a general operadic definition for the notion of splitting the products of algebraic structures were given and proved that some Manin products of operads are equivalent and also closed to Rota-Baxter operators (\cite{BBGN}). \begin{defi} A couple $(A, \cdot)$, where $A$ is a vector space and $\cdot: A\times A\rightarrow A$ is a linear map on $A$, is called left-symmetric (resp. right-symmetric) algebra is for any $x,y,z\in A,$ the following condition
+\end{definition} \begin{remark} By considering the Definition~\ref{Def1}, we have: \begin{enumerate} \item It follows from Eq.~\eqref{eq:pre-anti-flexible1} and Eq.~\eqref{eq:pre-anti-flexible2} that the bilinear product $\ast: A\rightarrow A$ defined by $x\ast y= x\succ y+x\prec y$ turns $(A, \ast)$ into an anti-flexible algebra. \item By vanishing the both side of the equal sign in Eq.~\eqref{eq:pre-anti-flexible1} and Eq.~\eqref{eq:pre-anti-flexible2}, the pre-anti-flexible algebra $(A, \prec, \succ)$ turns into a dendriform algebra which is introduced by Ebrahimi-Fard \& Guo in \cite{Ebrahimi-Fard_G}.
+Clearly, pre-anti-flexible algebras are a generalization of dendriform algebras. \end{enumerate} \end{remark} Furthermore, a general operadic definition for the notion of splitting the products of algebraic structures is provided and it has been proved that some Manin products of operads are equivalent and also closed to Rota-Baxter operators \cite{BBGN}. \begin{definition}\cite{Vinberg} A couple $(A, \cdot)$, where $A$ is a vector space and $\cdot: A\times A\rightarrow A$ is a linear map on $A$, is called left-symmetric (resp. right-symmetric) algebra if the following condition